 School personnel are likely to be the first on the scene of an incident in a school setting.
 Staff and faculty are expected to respond as appropriate and notify the Principal, or designee until command is transferred to someone more qualified and/or to an emergency response agency with legal authority to assume responsibility (Police, Fire or EMS depending upon the nature of the incident).
-Staff will seek guidance and direction from the school district and emergency responders.
+Staff will seek quidance and direction from the school district and emergency responders.

-Any staff person or faculty in a building that sees or is aware of an emergency shall activate the FRP manage an incident and includes examples of the types of tasks that may be performed by different positions.
+Any staff person or faculty in a building that sees or is aware of an emergency shall activate the ERP.